filswan/swan/README.md

 ### Prepare CSV for Offline Sealing

-Fill all the https://github.com/nebulaai/trusted-miner/blob/main/import_deal_template.csv with the data.
+Prepare the https://github.com/nebulaai/trusted-miner/blob/main/import_deal_template.csv with the data.
 You can upload a CSV with no deal id first, to enbale miner downloading first.The re-upload it again after the downlownding car file completed.
 For fields you don't know, please add the '', e.g.  f019104,bafy2bzacebikhvpxget3hz55jno74llgv7nmohu4jdl2r2n6onlynqq7jh3v6,https://www.download.com/test.car,,343612 if you do not have the md5 at the moment.

+There are two ways of uploading files:

+1. One-stage Upload
+* upload the csv with deal_id

+2. Two-stage Upload
+* stage1: upload the csv with deal_id empty
+* stage2: reupload the csv with deal_id

 miner_id(mandatory) : miner you want to send the deal